- Class Features

 Melee combat is your Haunch and Yak Butter.
-The Barbarian has a solid front-line role it can play in the party.
+As the Barbarian you’ll be expected on the front line of the party.

-While this 5E Barbarian charop guide is aimed at giving some mechanical advice, remember that character optimisation means different things to different players.
+While this 5E Barbarian charop guide is aimed at giving some crunchy advice on mechanics, remember that character optimisation means different things to different players.

-I like to look at more than just damage dice, as a truly effective character is more than the notches on its axe.
+In this guide we’ll be looking at a little more than damage dice and probability, as a truly effective character is more than the notches on the axe.